dioncodes/react-native-layout-margins/README.md

 cd ios && pod install
 ```

+*Important:* If you are updating from version 1.2 or earlier and using the components, you will need to add the `LayoutMarginProvider` (see Component Usage below).

 # Manual linking
 1. Open your project in XCode
 1. Add `./node_modules/@dioncodes/react-native-layout-margins/ios/RNLayoutMargins.xcodeproj` to `Libraries` in your project